President of the European Council: Permanent post

 The European Constitution, drafted by the European Convention, outlined the "president of the European Council" as a longer term and full-time chairmanship.
 The Constitution was rejected by voters in two Member States during ratification but the changes envisaged to the European Council presidency were retained in the Treaty of Lisbon, which came into force on 1 December 2009.

 The first president was expected to define the role for future office holders, as there was no clear idea of how the post would evolve.

-One body of thought was that the president would stick to the administrative role as outlined by the treaty, a standard bearer who would simply chair meetings and ensure the smooth running of the body and its policies.
+One body of thought was that the president would stick to a quasi-administrative role, a standard bearer who would simply chair meetings and ensure the smooth running of the body and its policies.
 This would attract semi-retired leaders seeking a fitting climax to their career and would leave most work to the Commission rather than wield power within the institutions.

-However another opinion envisaged a more pro-active president within the Union and speaking for it abroad.
+Another opinion, however, envisaged a more pro-active President within the Union and speaking for it abroad.
 The office would hence be quickly fashioned, according to promoters, into a de facto "president of Europe" and, unlike the first model, would be seen on the world stage as speaking for the EU.
 Persons connected to this position would be more charismatic leaders.
 The appointment of Herman Van Rompuy indicated a desire to see the former style of president.